ArchieTruman/MethylationBraak/README.md

 # MethylationBraak

 This repo is designed to analyse methylation data alongside phenotypical data.
-It was first used to analyse the ROS/MAP cohort.

 It was first used in my undergraduate project "non-linear methods reveal 267 novel CpG sites associated with Alzheimer's disease"